ably/engineering/best-practices/github.md

-# Ably SDK Team: GitHub Standards and Best Practices
+# Ably Engineering Team: GitHub Standards and Best Practices

-This document details how the SDK Team at Ably uses GitHub.
+This document details how the we use GitHub at Ably.
 The goal is to conform, where possible, so that as developers move from repository to repository the experience is predictable and unsurprising.

 The standards and best practices documented on this page are intended to be: